The Great Lucas Hall Cook Off: A Night of International Cuisine

 Below are some great websites with International Recipes

-This event will count as a co-curricular event.
+This event may count as a co-curricular credit.

 Say goodbye to ordinary introductory courses in the core curriculum.